 There's more...

-In step 8, you examine the files that Hyper-V uses to support the PSDirect VM snapshots.
-The two VHDX files held the starting state when you took the first snapshot.
+In step 8, you examine the files that Hyper-V uses to support the PSDirect VM checkpoints.
+The two VHDX files hold the starting state when you took the first snapshot.
 Then, there are two more sets of AVHDX files.
 Each file represents any work you have done after taking a snapshot and before taking another.

 In step 9, you view the two files you created in the PSDirect VM.
-As you can see, there are the two files you created in earlier steps in the recipe.

-After reverting o the first snapshot, in step 11, you see neither of the two files you created to exist on the C:\ drive.
-You saw no files in PSDirect after restoiring the snapshot because you created those files after creating the first snapshot.
+After reverting to the first snapshot, in step 11, you see that neither of the two files you created exist on the C:\ drive.
+This is because you created those files after creating the first snapshot.
 This situation is the expected result of restoring a snapshot.